GoogleChromeLabs/sw-precache/README.md

 #### generate(options, callback)

-`generate` takes in [options](#options), generates a service worker from them and passes the result to a callback fundtion, which must have the following interface:
+`generate` takes in [options](#options), generates a service worker from them and passes the result to a callback function, which must have the following interface:

 `callback(error, serviceWorkerString)`